molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 <iframe src="https://9elements.github.io/angular-workshop/" class="responsive-iframe__iframe"></iframe>
 </p>

-The counter is a reusable Component that allows to increment, decrement and reset a number using buttons and input fields.
+The counter is a reusable Component that increments, decrements and resets a number using buttons and input fields.

 For advanced Angular developers, this might look trivial.
 That is intentional.
 This guide assumes that you know Angular basics and that you are able to build a counter Component, but still struggle testing the ins and outs.